renier/helm-secmgr/README.md

-# HELM Vault Postrenderer
+# HELM Postrenderer for IBM Secrets Manager

-With this helm v3 post-renderer plugin, you can have vault path references in your chart and they will be fetched and replaced in the  manifest before it gets deployed to kubernetes.
+With this helm v3 post-renderer plugin, you can have vault (via [Secrets Manager](https://cloud.ibm.com/docs/secrets-manager)) path references in your chart and they will be fetched and replaced in the manifest before it gets deployed to kubernetes.

+This tool only supports _arbitrary_ secrets per the [Secrets Manager API](https://cloud.ibm.com/apidocs/secrets-manager).

 ## Example